LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

      RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.

-.. note:: All options in this section are RAJA-specific.
+.. note:: *All options in this section, only exist in RAJA.
+They are not
+          dependendent options.*

      The following variables are used to set the data type for the type alias ``RAJA::Real_type``: